 - Taking insufficient care of the patient during surgery

 - Failing to identify or delays in identification of medical problems

 - Failing to give due warning of risks from treatment

 What’s the difference between personal injury and medical negligence claims?

 The primary difference between a personal injury claim and a medical negligence claim is the amount of evidence needed to bring a case.
 In a personal injury claim it must simply be proved that someone else was to blame for causing the injury.
 In a case of medical negligence, it must be proven through the evidence of specialist medical experts that there were serious errors in the treatment that a competent doctor would not have made and that these errors played a part in the injury that is being claimed for.

 Who should you contact?

-At Mercury Legal we have years of experience in dealing with medical negligence and clinical negligence cases.
+At Clear Law we have years of experience in dealing with medical negligence and clinical negligence cases.
 Our solicitors specialise in this tricky area of the law and over the years we have helped a great many people get the compensation they deserve after they have suffered at the hands of health professionals.
 Contact us today to see if we can help you claim the compensation you are entitled to.